Medically reviewed by Drugs.com. Last updated on Mar 13, 2022.

 - heart murmur

-- inflamed tissue from infection at the site of injection
+- inflamed tissue from infection at the injection site

 - injection site bruising